-Love is not Jealous – The verb tense of jealous is best explained in 2 parts.
+Love is not Jealous is not easily defined.
+When looking at the love is not jealous meaning we must examine the verb tense of jealousy which is best explained in two parts.

 - Envy -you have what I want.

 - Covet -I hate that you have that and wish I had it and you did not.